 24 Hour Shops Everywhere

-Wherever you are in Korea, you aren’t more than a two minute walk from a Family-Mart, GS25, or 7-11; the three main convenience stores that have flooded this country.
+Wherever you are in Korea, you aren’t more than a two minute walk from a Family-Mart (now called CU), GS25, or 7-11; the three main convenience stores that have flooded this country.
 Thus if you need another beer at 6 in the morning, look no further than the flashy lights.

 Korea is a small country and easy to get around.
 On regular weekends you can head to the mountains for hiking in the summer and skiing in the winter, or to the islands and beaches in the South.
 On a long weekend, it is very possible to go away to China or Japan by boat, or elsewhere in Asia by aeroplane.
 Upon contract completion, most teachers spend a few weeks or months travelling around Asia with the money that they have accumulated over the past year.